-Here you can find information on the new mathematics AS and A level and on how using Underground Mathematics resources can support the teaching of these qualifications.
+Here you can find information on the 2017 mathematics AS and A level and on how using Underground Mathematics resources can support the teaching of these qualifications.

 Outlined below are some of the changes that will affect A level mathematics teaching from September 2017.

 A level examined at the end of two years, AS no longer counts towards the A level.

 The Department for Education has specified 100% of the content of AS and A level Mathematics.